Union Station (Ogden, Utah): Laundry building

-The building was constructed to centralize the Union Pacific's laundry operations and to cut costs by an estimated fifty percent.
-It was the only laundry facility constructed by the Union Pacific and was expected to pay for itself within three years.
-Laundry was sent to Ogden from all ends of the Union Pacific Lines, and even took in laundry from Sun Valley, Idaho; West Yellowstone Lodge; Bryce Canyon National Park; Zion National Park; and Grand Canyon National Park, as well as other resorts and hotels.
+The building was constructed to centralize the UP's laundry operations and to cut costs by an estimated fifty percent.
+It was the only laundry facility constructed by the UP and was expected to pay for itself within three years.
+Laundry was sent to Ogden from all ends of the UP Lines, and even took in laundry from Sun Valley, Idaho; West Yellowstone Lodge; Bryce Canyon National Park; Zion National Park; and Grand Canyon National Park, as well as other resorts and hotels.

 The use of the latest equipment, such as nine Troy Electromatic washers; 42 individual pressers; and seven diesel-powered Vapor-Clarkson steam generators, as well as 105 employees, gave the building a capacity to process 110,000 individual pieces of laundry during an eight-hour shift, or about 13,333 individual pieces per hour.

 The laundry facility was closed in 1970 and donated to the City of Ogden in 1986.
 It is currently vacant.

 Railroad Museum

 Spencer S. & Dolores Doré Eccles Rail Center

-The Spencer S. & Dolores Doré Eccles Rail Center (also known as the Spencer S. Eccles Rail Center) is a collection of prototype equipment from various railroads in the west, most notably Union Pacific.
-It occupies the spot where the Ogden Union Railway & Depot Co.
-(OUR&D) Commissary Building once stood.
+The Spencer S. & Dolores Doré Eccles Rail Center (also known as the Spencer S. Eccles Rail Center) is a collection of prototype equipment from various railroads in the west, most notably UP.
+It occupies the spot where the OUR&D Commissary Building once stood.
 It houses several locomotives, as well as passenger cars, freight cars, cabooses, and railroad maintenance equipment.